Contrast-Security-OSS/docs/content/troubleshooting/java/installation/TroubleshootJavaAgent.md

 ## Scenario: I see "java.io.IOException: Can't promise read/write on cache dir" error when starting up

-This means that you don't have read/write access to the cache directory.
-By default, this directory is located in *$home/.contrast* and has permissions **755**.
-If this directory has been modified with the `contrast.dir `property, you must update the permissions there.
+This means that you don't have read/write access to the *cache* directory.

+By default, the *cache* directory is located in *$home/.contrast* and has permissions **755**.
+If the *contrast* directory has been modified with the `contrast.dir `property, the **cache** directory has also changed consequently.
+You must update the permissions.